Rule #1 for Modern Investors

 I stole this rule from Erica Jong, an irreverent feminist novelist who wrote 'Fear of Flying' if you are old enough to remember.
 It caused quite a stir at the time.
 Her rule applies to anyone who owns property, not just women.

-A clear title and an up-to-date will are your best security.
+Your property share agreement and an up-to-date will are your best security.
 After that, you can be as romantic as you like.

 © 2017 Niche Mortgages Limited, Auckland, New Zealand